NY Daily News slashes newsroom staffing in half

-NEW YORK (AP) — The New York tabloid Daily News will cut half of its newsroom staff, saying it wants to focus more on digital news.
+NEW YORK (AP) — The New York tabloid Daily News will cut half of its newsroom staff and Jim Rich, its editor in chief, was released.

 The paper was sold to tronc Inc. last year for $1, with the owner of the Chicago Tribune assuming liabilities and debt.